 Liquidity and Volume Analysis

 Liquidity is critical.
-Thin markets can make exits costly or impossible during volatility.
-As Avery puts it, if no one is trading the coin, that is a serious concern.
-Monitor trading volume and momentum via aggregators like CoinMarketCap or CoinGecko to gauge activity and confidence.
+In thin markets, exits can be difficult during volatility, and price discovery may be unreliable.
+As Avery puts it, if there is little trading activity, that is a serious concern.
+Use aggregators like CoinMarketCap or CoinGecko to monitor trading volume and momentum as signals of real participation.

 Quick Vetting Workflow